TheMaDdi3/themaddi3.github.io/about.md

 ---

 **Wanna contact me?** If you know me, you probably already know how to find me.
-For everyone else, that will take some time ;)
+For everyone else, I'm still dropping by sometimes on [Instagram](https://www.instagram.com/dm_maddi3/), but to have some more reliable contact... that will take some time ;)